mrtrumbe/recipo/Meat/Braised_Brisket.md

 ## Cooking the Brisket

+The first step is browning the brisket.
+I prefer the broiler for this.
+Turn your broiler on high, put your rack as high as it will go in the oven and let it preheat.
+Put your brisket on a sheet pan with a rim and coat with a thin layer of neutral oil.
+When your broiler is hot, put the brisket directly under the heat.
+You'll need to watch carefully to ensure the meat doesn't burn and you will likely need to move the brisket around to ensure even browning.
+Once the first side is browned, remove the sheet pan, flip the brisket and repeat the process on the other side.
+When brown, remove the sheet pan, move the brisket to your braising pan, and add any liquid in the sheet pan to your braising liquid.

+(_You can also sear the brisket over direct heat on the stove top.
+Put a pan large enough to hold the brisket over high heat, get the pan scortching hot, then add your oiled brisket to the pan.
+Brown on both sides, then move the brisket to your braising pan, deglaze the pan with a little water or white wine, and then add the liquid from the pan to your braising liquid._)

-Preheat oven to 300˚F.
+Preheat oven to 300˚F and put the rack in the center of the oven.

-Put your braising pan over high heat and wait for it to get scorching hot.
-Coat the brisket in vegetable oil, then add the brisket, fat side down, to the pan.
-Allow the brisket to sear, pushing down to ensure it is making contact with the pan if necessary.
-When the fat side is a deep, dark brown, flip the brisket.
-Again sear until a deep brown.
-Remove the brisket and set aside.
-Add the remaining 1/2 cup of white wine to the pan and deglaze the pan.
-Add the prepared braising liquid to the braising pan, mix everything well, and bring to a strong simmer.
-Turn off heat.

-Add the brisket back to the pan (or move the brisket and liquid to a new pan), cover the pan, then put the pan in the 300˚F oven.
+Ensure your braising liquid is hot by bringing it to a simmer in a sauce pan on the stove top.
+Pour the braising liquid over the brisket in your braising pan, cover the pan (using foil if you don't have a cover), then put the pan in the oven.

 Let the brisket braise for about 40 minutes per pound of meat.
 You can also set the oven temperature a bit higher and the brisket will be done faster.
 I've tried up to 325˚F with good results.
+There are two ways to tell when the brisket is done:

+- When a thermometer inserted into the thickest part of the brisket reads 200-205˚F.
+  Ideal temperature is 203˚F.
-When a fork can slip into the meat without much force, remove the brisket from the braising pan and wrap in 2 layers of foil.
+- When a fork can slip into the thickest part of the brisket without much force.
+This method can be a bit finicky, so use a thermometer if you can.

+Remove the brisket from the braising pan and wrap in 2 layers of foil and one beach towel to trap the heat in.
 Let rest 30 minutes.

 While the brisket is resting, put the remaining liquids and solids through a fine metal sieve, pushing through as much onion and garlic as possible.
 Put the sieved